Chasing Ghosts: David Madison Dickson, Jr.

 David M. Dickson, Jr. was about eleven years old when the Civil War broke out, which would have been major for the family, since they owned slaves who worked on their homestead.
 (I wouldn’t go so far as to call it a plantation, because that evokes images of it being larger than it was.
 Their house no longer exists.)
 The pre-teen boy was too young to have participated in any effort related to the war.

 The family was recorded incorrectly by the 1860 census-taker, misspelling their name as “Dixon” and nearest post office as “Ramah,” which is hilarious to me because that’s probably how the locals pronounced the community’s real name: Ramer.
 My great-great-grandfather’s older siblings, Martha and Jesse, are 15 and 13, respectively, and his younger siblings Caroline (incorrectly named “EP”), Virginia and John are 7, 4 and 1.
 (His older Jesse would have been named for Mary Ann Goss’s father, Jesse Hamilton Goss, who I’ll get to later.)
-Three more children would come later: my great-grandfather James Davis Dickson in 1862, Charles William Dickson in 1867, and Thomas Aubrey Dickson in 1870.
+Three more children would come later: James Davis Dickson in 1862, Charles William Dickson in 1867, and Thomas Aubrey Dickson in 1870.

 The family must have had some severe struggles down in Pine Level.
 Among the children: John Gibbs Dickson died at age 3, only living from 1859 until 1862.
 Caroline Posey Dickson died in January 1865 at age 12, and the next youngest Virginia Goss Dickson died the following May at age 9.
 Years later, one of the youngest siblings, Charles William Dickson, got married to a woman named Hattie Stough in 1872, and both of them and their infant child all died the following year in 1873 (but in different months).

-David Dickson, Jr. married Blandeanah Eubank in 1871.
-In the 1880 census, the couple — who would have been 29 and 30 at this time – are living in Pine Level, with his occupation as farmer.
+David M. Dickson, Jr. married Blandeanah Eubank in 1871.
+In the 1880 census, the couple – who would have been 29 and 30 at this time – are living in Pine Level, with his occupation as farmer.
 Their three children at that time were: Lee, age 4; Viola, age 3; and Bernice, age 1.
 (My great-grandfather JD Dickson would come along later.)
-The toddler Viola is my aunt, who later married Herbert Coleman, the man that my grandfather was named for.
+The toddler Viola is my great-great-aunt, who later married Herbert Coleman, the man that my grandfather was named for.

 According to the big, red, leather-bound Dickson genealogy book at the Alabama Department of Archives & History: